-While the grounds surrounding the Lighthouse remain open, the Lighthouse Exhibit will remain closed for 2020.
-Uncover the story of Lobster Cove Head – the people, the history and the Lighthouse that served as a beacon to those returning from sea.
+Explore the grounds surrounding the lighthouse, picnic amongst the tuckamore and take in amazing sunsets.
+While wandering this dramatic headland, discover the story of Lobster Cove Head– its people, its history and the light that served as a beacon to those returning from sea.

 Special School Programs

 Gros Morne National Park offers your students exciting opportunities to connect to the world around them.
 Whether it’s through exploring some of the most fascinating geological sites on our planet, hands-on experiences of how people lived and survived along our coasts, or listening to the stories and drumming of our Aboriginal interpreter, our programs are designed to deliver meaningful and transformative learning experiences.

 Inquire at park facilities about upcoming programs and special events.
 709-458-2417